MAE207-BioinspiredMobileRobotics/Kit-assembly-and-configuration/README.md

      * -V <--> -V (ODrive)

-2.Motors (3 wires on each) connected to both M0 and M1 port (__does not matter what sequence they are, as long as they are connected.
+2. Motors (3 wires on each) connected to both M0 and M1 port (__does not matter what sequence they are, as long as they are connected.
 The sequence will only affect the motor default rotary direction__.)

-3.Encoder must to be connected correctly using 4 jumper wires, __or the encoder will be burned!!__
+3. Encoder must to be connected correctly using 4 jumper wires, __or the encoder will be burned!!__

   | Encoder   | ODrive   |
   |-----------|:--------|